CFP106022162/GROup-2/README.md

 4. 黃景岳 106022225

 ## II.
 Goals
-Simulate the movement of a throwing ball on a rotating system. (eg. Earth)
+To simulate the movement of a throwing ball on a rotating system. (eg. Earth)

 ## III.
 Steps
 1. Depicting the ball and the rotating planet at initial condition.